TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

+---
+permalink: /
+title: ""
+excerpt: ""
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 Hello!
 Here is Shangzhe Li, an undergraduate student from South China University of Technology.
 I'm an aviation enthusiast, a Physics & Mathematics lover and also a student majoring in Artificial Intelligence.
 My hometown is Guangzhou.
 I usually live stream on Bilibili and post articles on Zhihu.
 I'm an anime lover.

 My research interest includes reinforcement learning and generative models.
 I haven't published any papers yet but I'm trying my best in the research.